-Assessments will be a combination of aural, listening, written, composition and practical tasks.
+Assessments will be a combination of performing, composing and listening tasks.
 All students will need to engage in group and individual performance workshops and performances.

 More information about the Music syllabus is available on the NESA Website.

 Physical Activity & Sport Studies